jcolan/jcolan.github.io/_pages/cv.md

 - IEEE Robotics and Automation Letters
 - IEEE Transactions on Mechatronics
 - IEEE Transactions on Automation Science and Engineering
+- IEEE Transactions on Medical Robotics and Bionics
+- IEEE Transactions on Evolutionary Computation
 - IEEE Access
 - Robomech Journal